December 8: Pyton Data Compression and Archiving Modules

 instead of the Python one.
 This module provides an interface for various checksum mechanisms in addition to compression

 (both direct and stream-based) and decompression.
-You can use Compress
+You can use Compress and Decompress objects to inspect or change

 the process further.